8 summer activities to avoid learning loss

-Summer vacation provides a much-appreciated break from the busy school year.
-But a few months away from the classroom can also lead to summer learning loss between grades.
+Summer vacation provides a break from the school year.
+But a few months away from the classroom can also lead to a learning loss between grades.

 "Summer learning loss – also called 'brain drain' or 'the summer slide' – is real and has been documented by researchers for decades," says Melinda Lauer, Educational Specialist at Children's Health℠.
 "The good news is, it's also very avoidable."